Use the Field Guide to determine if a school is following the brain-based approach or limiting critical and logical thinking.

-The biggest hidden problem in schools is not what is taught — but the knowledge that remains fragile.
-Every day, learners sit in class, listen carefully, complete their work, and even give correct answers.
-Yet when they are tested later, many struggle to remember, apply, or explain what they have learned.
+Yet when they are tested later, they struggle to remember, apply, or explain what they have learned.
 This is frustrating for everyone: teachers feel they have taught the work, learners feel they have studied, and parents question why marks are not improving.

 The solution is not more teaching; the solution is inside the brain.
 For understanding to become strong, the brain needs to organise information, connect ideas, and make meaning.
 This process cannot be rushed.
-It must be built by the learner, not simply received from the teacher.
+It must be processed and built by the learner, not simply received from the teacher.

-There are two ways learners can understand their work.
-The first is understanding what the teacher says.
-This happens when learners listen carefully, follow steps, and repeat what was shown.
-While this type of understanding can produce correct answers in the moment, it is often fragile because it depends on memory and imitation.
-The second is creating your own understanding.
 This happens when learners think through the work themselves, make connections, and explain ideas in their own way.
 This type of understanding is strong.
 It lasts longer and can be applied in new situations.

 This difference explains why many learners struggle in exams.
 Exams do not test what learners heard; they test what learners understand.
 When learners rely only on what the teacher explained, they struggle when questions change, forget under pressure, and produce inconsistent results.
 However, when learners build their own understanding, they are able to adapt to new questions, think independently, and improve their marks naturally.